6 steps to card payment security in call centers

 - CardEasy helps GDPR compliance by avoiding capture and storage of the card data.

 Note on ‘pause and resume’ (‘stop/start’) for call recording: this partial solution can still leave agents exposed to card data, whilst the the contact centre remains in scope of PCI DSS regulations and exposed to the risk of fraud.

 CardEasy live video demo

 - A caller wishes to pay by card over the phone

-- The contact center agent initiates a request for card authorization in mid-conversation with the caller
+- The contact centre agent initiates a request for card authorisation in mid-conversation with the caller

 - The caller is prompted to enter their card number via their telephone keypad (DTMF/ dual tone multi frequency touchtones, which are masked)